 The pulse shaping is implemented by creating a heart beat routine in the PC that runs every 100 us.
 An analog voltage signal is adjusted by this routine and fed directly into the welder controller to change it’s power rapidly.

-Fiber lasers have grown to become the mainstay in the metals manufacturing industries with multitude of benefits and proven performance.
+Fiber laser welding have grown to become the mainstay in the metals manufacturing industries with multitude of benefits and proven performance.

 Why Fiber Laser